 We want more people to live a bit more and worry a little less — and this seems like a great way to calm the chaos.

 If you're looking for additional options, be sure to check the

-Best Basic Mobiles of 2020 roundup.
-It includes some great candy bar mobile options as well as some great retro reboots that are sure to scratch that nostalgic itch.
+Best Basic Phones of 2020 roundup.
+It includes some great candy bar phone options as well as some great retro reboots that are sure to scratch that nostalgic itch.